 - Deli meats

 It’s also added to takeout, fast food and restaurant dishes like stir fry, fried rice, french fries and tomato sauces.

 “By itself, MSG doesn’t have much flavor, but it can enhance the flavor when it’s combined with certain foods, giving an effect known as umami,” Arndt said.

 Umami is known as the fifth taste (in addition to sour, sweet, salty and bitter).
 It balances and deepens flavor and contributes to the savory taste of certain foods.

 What are the potential benefits of MSG?

 MSG has been largely researched for its potential use in low-sodium foods.
-Whereas NaCl, also known as table salt, directly adds sodium to your diet, MSG largely enhances the flavor of the food without as much additional sodium.
+Whereas NaCl, also known as table salt, directly adds sodium to your diet, adding MSG largely enhances the flavor of the food without as much additional sodium.

 “While 1 teaspoon of MSG contains 500 mg of sodium, 1 teaspoon of salt contains 2300 mg,” Arndt said.
-“Using MSG can help decrease the total amount of sodium in our diet, which should be between 1,500 to 2,000 mg per day.
+“Using MSG can help decrease the total amount of sodium intake in our diet, which should be between 1,500 to 2,000 mg per day.
 And it can help aid in improving the overall nutritional status of the elderly.”